 Any Indian individual or family trust, club, association, society, HUF, sole proprietorship, partnership firm, company or group of companies can make a fixed deposits.

 A prospective depositor has to fill prescribed “Deposit Application Form” along with all KYC documents and an accounts payee cheque/ Demand Draft/ NEFT/ RTGS in favour of FD Company.
 All Deposit applications are available at website.
 Deposit forms could be downloaded from company’s website.

 Yes.
 You can make a deposit in the name of minor provided such minor is represented by his natural or legal guardian and the Application Form for the deposit is signed by the natural/legal guardian, on behalf of the minor.
 All communication in relation to the deposit shall be addressed to the guardian.

-The interest rate differ from Company to company and tenure.
-The detail of each company interest rate is available under website.
+The interest rate differs from Company to company and tenure.
+The detail of each company interest rate is available under the website.
 We request you to visit the same.